Step 1. Choose your course

 - If you need help applying, you can find an overseas representative to help you with lodge an application, accept your offer and apply for a student visa (if admitted into the University).
 To find out about their costs and services, see Find an overseas representative.

 Ensure you apply by the relevant deadline.
-Check the graduate degree you're applying for to find out application due dates before submitting your application.
+Check the graduate course you're applying for to find out application due dates before submitting your application.

 You can track your application by logging back into your student account, or online account where you applied, and viewing the status of your application.